AuxB/astrobot/functions/README.md

 # Astrobot : Dialogflow agent with fulfillment

-This agent tell you anything (or almost) about our solar system !
+This agent tell you anything (or almost) about our solar system ! <br>
-Go onto this link to ask him something : https://bot.dialogflow.com/83a681ea-8900-436a-9b30-0e59904b5177 Be carreful, only in english (He try to learn french but it's a not an easy language !)
+Go onto this link to ask him something : https://bot.dialogflow.com/83a681ea-8900-436a-9b30-0e59904b5177 <br>
+Be carreful, only in english (He try to learn french but it's a not an easy language !)

-## Exemple of sentences can we ask to Astrobot :
+## Sentences guideline :
 + "Hello Astrobot !"
 + "How are you ?"
 + "Tell me something about Earth please?"